goreleaser/goreleaser/www/docs/customization/krew.md

     # Default is 6 for all artifacts or each id if there a multiple versions.
     goarm: 6

+    # GOAMD64 to specify which amd64 version to use if there are multiple versions
+    # from the build section.
+    # Default is v2.
+    goamd64: v3

     # NOTE: make sure the url_template, the token and given repo (github or gitlab) owner and name are from the
     # same kind.
 We will probably unify this in the next major version like it is done with scoop.